Gemma Galgani

-Gemma Umberta Maria Galgani (12 March 1878 – 11 April 1903), also known as Gemma of Lucca, was an Italian mystic, canonized as a saint in the Catholic Church in 1940.
+Gemma Umberta Pia Galgani (12 March 1878 – 11 April 1903), also known as Gemma of Lucca, was an Italian mystic, canonized as a saint in the Catholic Church in 1940.
 She has been called the "daughter of the Passion" because of her profound imitation of the Passion of Christ.
-She is especially venerated in the Congregation of the Passion of Jesus (Passionists).
+She is especially venerated in the Congregation of the Passion of Jesus Christ (Passionists).